 Pupils are admitted to school in accordance with our school’s admissions policy.

-Parents can apply online at www.kent.gov.uk/ola from November until the closing date early in January.
+Parents can apply online at www.kent.gov.uk/ola from Friday 3rd November 2023 until the closing date on Monday 15th January 2024.
 Parents who do not have access to the internet can request an application form from the school.
 The Form RCAF (Reception Common Admissions Form) should be completed and returned to the school or to the LEA Admissions Team by the closing date in January.